SwiftPackageIndex/SwiftPackageIndex-Server/LOCAL_DEVELOPMENT_SETUP.md

 The `ingest-loop.sh` script can serve as a simple way to run a full ingestion cycle:

 ```
-make reset                # Delete and re-creating the development and test databases.
+make db-reset                # Delete and re-creating the development and test databases.
 make reconcile            # Import all packages in the package list.
 ./scripts/ingest-loop.sh  # Ingest metadata for 100 packages, pause for 10 sec, and repeat.
 ```